AbdullahKazi500/QIndia.github.io/README.md

 - [ ] Automate looking up webpages to see if new program announcements are available
 - [ ] Expand the list of summer workshops and summer schools by incorporating the remaining items from the google sheet
 - [ ] Create separate post/page for international internships

+Blog and tutorial series focused on helping Quantum beginners find their footing.
+There are many resources out there for people to learn about quantum computing.
+However we would like to create a place where absolute beginners can start from, like a “start here” section that then takes them step-by-step through the process of understanding the minimum before exploring the world of quantum computing for themselves.
+The content will be a combination of original creations by the team and links to specific sections of already existing content

+Contributing
+Contributions welcome!
+You can help this project by
+Reporting any errors you may find
+Helping create beginner-friendly content on Quantum Computing Resolving existing issues
+For detailed instructions, please refer the contribution guidelines

+Attribution
+Minimal Mistake Theme

+Content Author / Maintainer
+Abdullah Kazi

+Content Editor / Proof Reading / Technical Review Rajiv KrishnaKumar

+Author / Lead Developer / Maintainer
+Abdullah Kazi